mawdesign/lyricSanctuary/README.md

 8. **Database Creation:**
     * The database will be created on the first run, if it does not already exist.

-**For Development:**

-* It is suggested that you use a development branch.
-* Use git to manage your branches.
-* Use a virtual environment to isolate dependencies.
-* Write tests to ensure code quality.

 ## License